nmvalera/l2-beacon-roots/natspec/interfaces/IL1CrossDomainMessenger.md

 > IL1CrossDomainMessenger

-Interface for the OP L1CrossDomainMessenger contract
+Interface of the OP CrossDomainMessenger contract on the L1